Rules & Regulations

 d.
 Insuring that all team members read and understand the Sunday League & Regulations.

 5. Alternates/Substitutes may be used whenever a team member cannot be present, or in the event that a team member should drop out.
-(Alternates/Substitutes pay for their own fees for events.
-If a Sub or Alternate joins a team after the league beginning to replace a dropped member, they must pay in advance, their final league date dues and a $3.00 membership fee.
+(Alternates/Substitutes negotiate with the their team as to who will pay for their fees for sessions.)
+If a Sub or Alternate joins a team after the league beginning, to replace a dropped member, they must pay in advance, their final league date dues and a $3.00 membership fee.

-6. For purposes of definition: An Alternate is an individual who bowls only with the designated team and must pay the $3.00 membership fee.
+6. For purposes of definition: An Alternate is an individual who bowls only with the designated team and must pay the $3.00 membership feeAlternates must be claimed by the 10th Session of the season in order to bowl in the final two weeks of bowling, including the final playoff round.
+(An alternate must have an established history with the team within the final four weeks of the season.)
 A Substitute is a bowler who is willing to fill in on any given team for various sessions.
+See rule 5a above.

 C.) GENERAL PLAYING RULES